 Fordham School of Law, Dean’s List, 2001-2003

 Fulbright Scholarship, 1999-2000 (Mozambique)

-New York Women’s Bar Association: Nominated to Board of Directors, Co-Chair of Elder Law & Disabilities Committee, Member of Judiciary Committee
+New York Women’s Bar Association, co-Chair of Elder Law & Disabilities Committee

-New York City Bar Association: Member of the Legal Problems of the Aging Committee and its Guardianship Initiative subcommittee, Chair of Lawyers Networking Group
+New York City Bar Association, Member, Legal Problems of the Aging Committee and Guardianship Initiative subcommittee

 New York State Bar Association, Elder Law & Special Needs Section